 Tooth extractions.
 Sometimes, it may be necessary to have a tooth extracted (pulled).
 Your dentist might recommend pulling a tooth if it’s too damaged or decayed to fix with other treatments.

-Dental cleanings- Routine dental cleanings can help you prevent oral health problems.
+Dental cleanings- Routine teeth cleanings can help you prevent oral health problems.
 A thorough cleaning beneath the gum line, known as scaling and root planing, may be necessary to treat gum disease.

-Dental bonding - Dental bonding is a cosmetic procedure that involves attaching tooth-colored materials directly to your tooth.
+Dental bonding - Teeth bonding is a cosmetic procedure that involves attaching tooth-colored materials directly to your tooth.
 It may be used to fix chipped or broken teeth.

 When you know your treatment options, you can work with your dentist to achieve your oral health goals.
 You can also feel empowered to seek a second opinion if you aren’t sure about your treatment plan or want more information about your options.